-- 1. It is important to take a systematic approach in reviewing a construction funding issue.
+1. It is important to take a systematic approach in reviewing a construction funding issue.
 The framework for such a review is located at Appendix A herein.
-This checklist does not address every issue but identifies the major steps in the process for construction funding fiscal review. - Regardless of your opinion regarding a construction project, it is valuable to document the rationale that you used to come to your conclusion.
+This checklist does not address every issue but identifies the major steps in the process for construction funding fiscal review.

+2. With regard to construction-related legal opinions, it is valuable to document the rationale that you used to come to your conclusion.
 Doing this allows others to isolate the issues that you identified within the project file and understand your logic and reasoning.